CSS Alabama: Construction

-Alabama was built in secrecy in 1862 by British shipbuilders John Laird Sons and Company, in north-west England at their shipyards at Birkenhead, Wirral, opposite of the city of Liverpool.
+Alabama was built in secrecy in 1862 by British shipbuilders John Laird Sons and Company, in northwest England at their shipyards at Birkenhead, Wirral, opposite of the city of Liverpool.
 The construction was arranged by the Confederate agent Commander James Bulloch, who led the procurement of sorely needed ships for the fledgling Confederate States Navy.
 The contract was arranged through the Fraser Trenholm Company, a cotton broker in Liverpool with ties to the Confederacy.
 Under prevailing British neutrality law, it was possible to build a ship designed as an armed vessel, provided that it was not actually armed until after it was in international waters.
 In light of this loophole, Alabama was built with reinforced decks for cannon emplacements, ammunition magazines below water level, etc., but was not fitted with armaments or any "warlike equipment" originally.